-Most MS students and all PhD students receive financial support via traineeships or graduate research assistantships.
+Most MS students and all PhD students receive financial support via traineeships, graduate research assistantships, and teaching assistantships.

 MS and PhD students accepted to programs with a focus on occupational health and safety (including Agricultural Safety & Health, Ergonomics, Industrial Hygiene, Occupational Epidemiology, and Occupational Injury Prevention) are funded through Heartland Center traineeships as described below.

-MS and PhD students with a focus on environmental health or environmental toxicology are generally funded by graduate research assistantships, again as described below.
+MS and PhD students with a focus on environmental health or environmental toxicology are generally funded by graduate research assistantships or teaching assistantships, as described below.

 Heartland Center for Occupational Health & Safety Traineeships